-Starting with Oracle Grid Infrastructure 12c Release 2 (12.2), you can downgrade the cluster nodes in any sequence.
+- Starting with Oracle Grid Infrastructure 12c Release 2 (12.2), you can downgrade the cluster nodes in any sequence.
 You can downgrade all cluster nodes except one, in parallel.
-You must downgrade the last node after you downgrade all other nodes.

-When downgrading after a failed upgrade, if the rootcrs.sh Or rootcrs.bat file does not exist on a node, then instead of the executing the script use the command perl rootcrs.pl.
-Use the perl interpreter located in the Oracle Home directory.

-- Downgrading to Oracle Grid Infrastructure 12c Release 1 (12.1) Use this procedure to downgrade to Oracle Grid Infrastructure 12c release 1 (12.1). - Downgrading to Oracle Grid Infrastructure 11g Release 2 (11.2) Use this procedure to downgrade to Oracle Grid Infrastructure 11g Release 2 (11.2).
+You must downgrade the last node after you downgrade all other nodes. - When downgrading after a failed upgrade, if the rootcrs.sh or rootcrs.bat file does not exist on a node, then instead of executing the script, use the command perl rootcrs.pl.
+Use the Perl interpreter located in the Oracle Home directory. - Downgrading Oracle Clusterware to 18c Downgrade procedures for downgrading all Oracle Grid Infrastructure cluster types to 18c after successful or failed upgrade. - Downgrading Oracle Clusterware to 12c Release 2 (12.2) Downgrade procedures for downgrading all Oracle Grid Infrastructure cluster types to 12c Release 2 (12.2) after successful or failed upgrade. - Downgrading to Oracle Grid Infrastructure 12c Release 1 (12.1.0.2) Use this procedure to downgrade to Oracle Grid Infrastructure 12c release 1 (12.1.0.2). - Downgrading to Oracle Grid Infrastructure 11g Release 2 (11.2) Use this procedure to downgrade to Oracle Grid Infrastructure 11g Release 2 (11.2).

-11.11.1 Downgrading to Oracle Grid Infrastructure 12c Release 1 (12.1)
+11.11.1 Downgrading Oracle Clusterware to 18c